adap/flower/examples/custom-mods/README.md

 └── requirements.txt    # <-- dependencies
 ```

-## Install dependencies
+### Install dependencies

 ```bash
 pip install -r requirements.txt
 ```

+For [W&B](wandb.ai) you will also need a valid account.

-## Start the long-running Flower server (SuperLink)
+### Start the long-running Flower server (SuperLink)

 ```bash
 flower-superlink --insecure
 ```

-## Start the long-running Flower client (SuperNode)
+### Start the long-running Flower client (SuperNode)

-In a new terminal window, start the first long-running Flower client:
+In a new terminal window, start the first long-running Flower client using:

 ```bash
 flower-client-app client:wandb_app --insecure
 ```

-For Weights and Biases, or,
+for W&B monitoring, and:

 ```bash
 flower-client-app client:tb_app --insecure